Stanoque/Nikita-Stankevichyus-JQuery-Table/Nikita-Stankevichyus/README.txt

 Documentation:

-1. file-dependencies.html -- diagramm of file dependencies in HTML format.
+1. file-dependencies.svg -- diagramm of file dependencies in SVG format.
-2. class-object-relations.html -- diagramm of class and object relations in HTML format.
+2. class-object-relations.svg -- diagramm of class and object relations in SVG format.